tjmehta/homebridge-eightsleep-platform/README.md

 # Usage

-Example config, It will show up as a fan in homekit.
-Rsotation direction controls heating/cooling and fan speed controls the temperature level.
+Example config, It will show up as a Heater/Cooler in homekit.
+Fan speed controls the temperature level.

 ```
 "platforms": [